comby-tools/comby-reducer/README.md

 This transform matches any content between balanced parentheses (including newlines) and deletes the content.
 The `:[1]` is a variable that can be used in the rewrite part.
 By default, `comby-reducer` will try to apply this transformation at the top-level of a file, wherever it sees `(...)`.
-The `rule='where nested'` tells `comby-reducer` that it should also attempt to reduce nested matches of `(...)` inside other `(...)`s.
-In general, program syntax like to use parentheses to nest expressions, so it makes sense to add `rule='where nested'.
+The `rule='where nested'` tells `comby-reducer` that it should also attempt to reduce nested matches of `(...)` inside other matched `(...)`.
+In general, parentheses are a common syntax to nest expressions in programs, so it makes sense to add `rule='where nested'.

 Another transform removes the first element from some syntax: